alsaibie/me319/prelabs/prelab8.md

 @def hascode = true
 # Prelab 8: Motor Dynamics and Control Simulation

-In this prelab, we will model a Conventional DC Motor and simulate it with a PWM input.
+In this prelab, we will model a conventional DC Motor and simulate it with a PWM input.
 Then we will apply a discrete PID controller to control the velocity of the motor.
 A MATLAB Live Script is available [here](/prelabs/pl8assets/ME319_Prelab8_DC_Motor_Dynamics.mlx) to get you started.

 ## Motor Model